 Both LinearB and CodePulse measure engineering delivery.
 But they make fundamentally different bets about what you need.
 LinearB bets you want a platform that integrates everything (Git providers, Jira, Linear, CI/CD).
 CodePulse bets that for most teams, 80% of actionable insights come from GitHub data alone, and the other integrations add complexity without proportional value.

 One of those bets is right for you.
 Let's figure out which.
+Also evaluating other tools?
+See our Sleuth alternative comparison and GitLab VSM alternatives.

 The Honest Comparison